tom-f-oconnell/olfactometer/README.md

 ```

 ### Running
-Save this example configuration to `example.yaml`.
+Copy and paste this example configuration to `example.yaml`.
 ```
 settings:
   # The parameters under this key are for specifying the timing of